mla/time-ago/README.md

 Locale::TextDomain is used for localization.

-Currently Arabic, English, French, German, Italian, Japanese, Russian, and Spanish translations are available.
+Currently Arabic, Dutch, English, French, German, Italian, Japanese, Russian, and Spanish translations are available.
 Contact me if you need another language.